SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/03-algorithms/02-sorting/selection-sort.md

 You scan through the flashcards and find the card with the smallest number, it's 2.

 Step 2: **Swap** the smallest number with the first number in the unsorted section.
-You swap the flashcard with 2 with the first flashcard in the unsorted section.

 Unsorted section: ` 8, 3, 9, 7`